hzhreal/HTOS/README.md

 Dead Island 1: There may be unimplemented checksums.
 Dead Island 2: Unimplemented checksums.
 Dying Light 2: Unimplemented checksums.
+Far Cry 5: PNG data will not be decompressed.
 Grand Theft Auto V: Only money quick cheat is implemented.
 Nioh 2: Checksum fix is for version 01.27 only.
 No Man's Sky: Only `savedata.hg` is implemented.